theKashey/resolveQuire/README.md

 Used to remove some pain from mocking imports/requires in unit tests.

 usage: __npm i resolvequire__  remember – npm package name must be in lower case
+# About Proxyquire and Resolvequire.
+Proxyquire just proxies nodejs's require in order to make overriding dependencies during testing.
+But it is quite old and having some interface limitations.

+The way to extend Proxyquire abilities - [proxyquire-2](https://github.com/theKashey/proxyquire).
+The way to enable webpack aliases - [proxyquire-webpack-alias](https://github.com/theKashey/proxyquire-webpack-alias) or this - resolvequire.
+I can recommend using [proxyquire-2](https://github.com/theKashey/proxyquire) instead of proxyquire as long in includes some features proxyquire decide not to contain.

 #API
 * withRelativeResolve - to use stubs from some subset of paths